 Pink continues its surge in popularity, making its way from traditional bedrooms for girls to living spaces in the last few years, and now for painting bathrooms.
 How to get the right shade of pink?
 For vintage style bathrooms like this one, picking a strong bathroom paint color like a coral tone and matching it with a muddy green-grey creates a look that's both bold and easy to live with.
 Want to see more pink bathrooms?
 Keep reading down... (or check out our whole feature on pink room ideas).

 5. Choose a grey white for a warm finish

-6. Be on trend with yellow bathroom paint
+6. Be on trend with yellow bathroom paint ideas

 7. Paint woodwork in an inky shade

-Dark, dramatic wall colours are migrating out of living rooms and bedrooms and into bathrooms, too – and with good reason: they look elegant and are the perfect backdrop for showing off shapely sanitaryware and pretty accessories.
-For plastered walls, pick a matt finish for a contemporary appeal; for a woodwork or panelling, go for a mid-sheen paint finish, which will help bounce light around the room.
+Dark, dramatic wall colors are migrating out of living rooms and bedrooms and into bathrooms, too – and with good reason: they look elegant and are the perfect backdrop for showing off shapely sanitaryware and pretty accessories.
+For plastered walls, pick a matt finish for a contemporary appeal; for a woodwork or paneling, go for a mid-sheen paint finish, which will help bounce light around the room.
 Invest in good bathroom lighting, too.

 8. Paint shutters to match walls

-9. Try green – with caution
+9. Try green bathroom paint ideas – with caution

 10. Paint a roll top bath